 If you use “regular desaturation tools” the garish red often becomes grayish.
 Using “other math” gives you a red that looks more like a film would capture.
 Here’s an example:

 A shows “normal desaturation” methods, which often end up in a grayish red.

 B shows a different method that transforms a garish red more into a “film red”.

 I’ll start with this very simple test and show you three different methods to turn a garish red into “film red”.
 I’ve tried to keep the other colors untouched, no matter if they are as garish as the red.

-Of course there are more tools/techniques than HSL Curves and Color Warper, but in my experience it’s not possible to get results as clean as with 3D math that can be stored in a LUT.
+We can observe that If we try to desaturate the garish red with the HSL or Color Warper Tool, the RED ends up grayish.
+Of course there are more tools/techniques available, but in my experience it’s not possible to get results as clean as with 3D math that can be stored in a LUT.

 THE ART OF CODE

 Back in the 90s, I was part of the Demoscene.
 I created 3D shapes and worked with programmers to artistically rotate, stretch, scale and shape incoming data.
 Working with a 3D cube, collect, transform and sculpt data using math and make sure nothing will break is very familiar to me.

 Creating LUTs is a long process.
 Converting data from color patches can be partially automated using various tools, but you still have to make manual decisions in the process of creating LUTs.